UK Spouse Visa Marriage Breakdown & Curtailment

 Longer periods of curtailment are usually only given in exceptional circumstances, such as if the visa holder has been a victim of domestic abuse or domestic violence.

-- A work visa, such as the Skilled Worker visa
+- A work visa, such as the Skilled Worker visa or Health and Care Worker Visa

-- Apply for another Family visa, either:
+- Apply for another Family Visa, either:

 - As a parent of a child who is a British citizen, is settled in the UK, or has lived in the UK for at least 7 years